 Learning about how to build a profitable massage practice is detailed in this book, Massage Therapy Career Guide .
 It offers guidance on what it takes to become a massage therapist and what the work entails.
 It's filled with ideas for starting and maintaining a successful massage practice.

-Massage therapy truly offers benefits that go far beyond the prices we pay.
+Massage therapy truly offers benefits that go far beyond the prices their client's pay.

-Offering relaxation and peace to a busy world, massage therapists really deserve the money we pay them.
+Offering relaxation and peace to a busy, stressed-out world ... massage therapists really deserve the money they earn..

-Fatigue, anxiety, and stress cause people to experience health issues like never before in history, and a massage therapist salary could never be high enough to repay the ability to release that stress and worry.
+Fatigue, anxiety, and tension cause people to experience health issues like never before in history, and a therapist's salary could never be high enough to repay the opportunity to release that stress and worry.

-So, the demand for massage services will be a part of our society for years to come, and the starting salaries for massage therapy will most likely, increase with the demand.
+Demand for massage services will be a part of our society for years to come, and the starting salaries for massage therapy will likely increase with that demand.

 Go back to Massage Education Guide Homepage from Starting Salaries for Massage Therapy